 Lions Head Trail – Ontario

-Another trail that is a part of the Bruce Trail System is the Lions Head Trail loop, one of our favourite hiking trails in Canada.
+Anothertrail that is a part of the Bruce Trail System is the Lions Head Trail loop, considered one of the best hiking trails in Canada.
 This is a bit of a longer day hike and even though you can get it done quicker its best to plan that you’ll be spending the day on it.
 The hike can be quite demanding so requires beforehand preparation, it constantly gains and loses elevation as you go along the trail.

 Another note of importance is that there is a lot of exposed cliffs that don’t have any safety rail, so you need to be aware of that as you go.
 Stay away from the exposed cliff edges and remain mindful of them when taking photos or looking at views.
 There is also sinkholes around this trail so again, keep an eye out for them.
 If you want to do the full loop, proper hiking gear is probably the best option as you’ll benefit a lot from having hiking boots and poles during this sometimes strenuous terrain.